lorikayman/RebisTheory/src/lib/rebis_theory.md

     The relation to technology becomes positive, but haphazard nature of working with it remains.

 3.2.
 The relation to technology at interstellar level became the extrapolation of this subverted property of folklore gremlins in kore direct manner compared to `Gremlins` movie, still inghabiting it but now at all societal aspects, _not as aircraft, but a megastructure_.
 3.3.
-Aircraft inspiration of war time specifically found itself in the military themes and then an impertial motif.
+Wartime aircraft folklore found itself in the military themes of an imperial motif, industrialization, and internal conflicts, schemes and power struggles within a kingdom.

 To summarize those elements, gremlins' unique character is engineered from the _contrast and exploration_ of __complex technology being weilded by species of highly animalistic semi-comedic hostile design__.